pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Use the drop-down menus to select existing network resources for each of the following items.
 	* **Network for TKGI Management Plane**: Select the name of an opaque network on an NSX Virtual Distributed Switch (N-VDS).

-         <p class="note warning"><strong>Important</strong>: Do not use the network on which you deployed the Tanzu Kubernetes Grid Integrated Edition Management Console VM as the network for the management plane.
+         <p class="note warning"><strong>Important</strong>: Do not use the network on which you deployed the {{  vars.product }} Management Console VM as the network for the management plane.
 Using the same network for the management console VM and the management plane requires additional VMware NSX configuration and is not recommended.</p>
 	* **Pod IP Block ID**: Select the UUID for the IP block to use for Kubernetes pods.
 	* **Node IP Block ID**: Select the UUID for the IP block to use for Kubernetes nodes.
 	* **T0 Router ID**: Select the UUID for the Tier-0 Logical Router configured in VMware NSX.